testrvx/ZygiskFoss/README.md

 `PROCESS_ON_DENYLIST` cannot be flagged correctly for isolated processes on Magisk DenyList currently.

-Zygisk Next only guarantees the same behavior of Zygisk API, but will NOT ensure Magisk's internal features.
+Zygisk Foss only guarantees the same behavior of Zygisk API, but will NOT ensure Magisk's internal features.